dondi/GRNsight/database/schema/README.md

 cd <path to `schema` folder>
 ```

 Then run the following commands.
 Note that for any command that begins with `psql`, you need to be _outside_ of postgres to run it.
-So, in between running each of the commands you will need to quit postgres using `\q`.
 Also, you may need to specify the database username in front of localhost, i.e., use `postgresql://postgres@localhost/postgres` for each of the following commands.
 ```
 psql -f grnsettings_schema.sql postgresql://localhost/postgres
 ```